 In other words, Williams had knowingly published false information and conclusions to try to convince third parties of his lie that Pailsus pailsi Hoser 1998 was not a valid taxon.

-Williams has had an axe to grind against Hoser and used it constantly to attack my credibility, after being adversely named in both "Smuggled" books, (Hoser 1993, 1996).
+As mentioned already, Williams has had an axe to grind against Hoser and used it constantly to attack my credibility, after being adversely named in both "Smuggled" books, (Hoser 1993, 1996).

 Those books detailed numerous cases of animal cruelty and reptile smuggling involving Williams in the periods predating publication of both books.
-For all cases referred to in the books, he was ultimately charged, convicted and fined by the Australian or Queensland governments, the last relevant case being finalized in 1997 for extreme cruelty to live reptiles and smuggling-related matters.
+For all cases referred to in the books, he was ultimately charged, convicted and fined by the Australian or Queensland governments, the last relevant case being finalized in 1997 for extreme cruelty to live reptiles and smuggling-related of he shopped to various journals before it got through a new and gullible editor at Litteratura Serpentium in 2001.
+The paper has since been posted by Wüster and all other "Hoser haters" widely over the web and elsewhere to further their cause, including by Williams, Schleip and others.